K-theory of Springer varieties: Proof of Theorem

 we conclude that, as abelian groups, This completes the proof. \end{proof} {\bf Acknowledgments:} We thank Professor Hiraku Abe for informing us about the work of Spaltenstein \cite{spal} and also for sending us a copy of it.
+We thank the referee for a careful reading of the manuscript and for valuable comments and suggestions.